sharma1981/liteExchange/README.md

 	* [12.
 Code map](#CodeMap)

 ## <a name="Introduction"></a>**1.
 Introduction and features:**

+It is essentially a minimal traditional stock exchange.
+It uses FIX protocol for order entry and market data broadcasting ( highly likely mold udp 64/ ITCH ) is on the way.
-It is a cross platform (Linux/Windows) multithreaded order matching engine written in C++11 using FIX protocol for order entry.
+It is cross platform (Linux/Windows) , written in C++11 with no 3rd party libraries.

-Matching engines are used in exchanges to automatedly match buy and sell orders.
-You can see a nice video explaining them and components of an exchange here : https://www.youtube.com/watch?v=b1e4t2k2KJY

-Currently supports only limit orders.
-For limit orders and matching , please see https://money.stackexchange.com/questions/15156/how-do-exchanges-match-limit-orders

-For FIX protocol , see https://en.wikipedia.org/wiki/Financial_Information_eXchange

-It does not use any 3rd party libraries and uses its own concurrency and network/FIX libraries.
 It also comes with own FIX client automation test harness in stock Python.

-Its core libraries such as concurrency and networking is designed to be as configurable as possible for low latency tuning purposes.
+This is mainly my "core tech" programming lab / playground.
+Regading "core tech" , it implements its own detailed and highly configurable concurrency and network layers and also implements its own FIX protocol.

+It is meant to run on a single server for simplicity, therefore designed vertically-scalable meaning that the more CPU cores you add , a better ( and CPU pinned ) performance you will get.

+A nice video explaining them and components of an exchange : https://www.youtube.com/watch?v=b1e4t2k2KJY For FIX protocol , see https://en.wikipedia.org/wiki/Financial_Information_eXchange

 Electronic trading features can be seen in the table below :